vtaits/react-select-async-paginate/README.md

 ## Usage

 `AsyncPaginate` is an alternative of `Select.Async` but supports loading page by page.
-It is wrapper above default `react-select` thus it accepts all props of default `Select` except `options` and `isLoading`.
+It is wrapper above default `react-select` thus it accepts all props of default `Select` except `isLoading`.
 And there are some new props:

 - `loadOptions`